XAIBOAI/XAIBOAI/README.md

-# AIStreamer
+# XAIBO

-AIStreamer is a powerful and flexible streaming platform that leverages artificial intelligence to provide enhanced streaming experiences.
+XAIBO is a powerful and flexible streaming platform that leverages artificial intelligence to provide enhanced streaming experiences.

 ## Features